JJeCho/Machine_Learning/README.md

 # Classification Model for Imbalanced Dataset

-I worked on building a classification model for an imbalanced dataset.
+I wanted to try to building a classification model for an imbalanced dataset.
+The dataset I am working with is a large dataset of amazon products with these features product_id - Product ID product_name - Name of the Product category - Category of the Product discounted_price - Discounted Price of the Product actual_price - Actual Price of the Product discount_percentage - Percentage of Discount for the Product rating - Rating of the Product rating_count - Number of people who voted for the Amazon rating about_product - Description about the Product user_id - ID of the user who wrote review for the Product user_name - Name of the user who wrote review for the Product review_id - ID of the user review review_title - Short review review_content - Long review img_link - Image Link of the Product product_link - Official Website Link of the Product

 The model is trying to classify Amazon products based on the number of ratings they have received into one of two categories or "bins."
 Specifically, it categorizes each product’s `rating_count` into:

 - **Bin1 (Low Rating Count)**: Products with a low number of ratings.
 - **Bin2 (High Rating Count)**: Products with a high number of ratings.